Browser width

 SimBase,

-// Unit SimBlocks is not needed.
+// SimBlocks unit is not required.

 SimStdGUI;